Graduate Students

 Jacob Widmer

-Jake Widmer joined the GALE lab group in 2021 and is working toward his PhD in Geology with an emphasis in Planetary Science surface processes.
-His research experience began in 2017 and has developed through several internships with the Jet Propulsion Laboratory (JPL) and the Smithsonian’s Center for Earth and Planetary Studies (CEPS).
-Thus far, Jake’s research has utilized remote sensing and GIS programs to investigate surface processes for Mars and Europa with an emphasis on present-day activity, aeolian environments, and seasonal processes.
+Prior to joining the GALE lab, Jake completed his B.S. in Geology from the University of Maryland in 2019.
+His research experience began in 2017 and developed through a series of internships with the Jet Propulsion Laboratory (JPL) and the Smithsonian’s Center for Earth and Planetary Studies (CEPS) to investigate surface processes at Mars and Europa.

 Google Scholar for Jacob Widmer